Vhaustro/learn.shayhowe1/README.md

 # learn.shayhowe1
-A specific plan has been made about the specified plan.
+A review on the HTML and CSS properties.